curioustorvald/Terrarum/src/com/torvald/terrarum/SAVE_FORMAT.md

 ##  How it works  ##
-* If hash discrepancy has detected, (hash of csv in save dir != stored hash || hash of TEMD != stored hash) printout "Save file corrupted.
+* If hash discrepancy has detected, (hash of csv in save dir != stored hash || hash of TEMD != stored hash), printout "Save file corrupted.
 Continue?" with prompt "Yes/No"

 Directory: